siddharthsingh89/siddharthsingh89.github.io/_posts/2020-03-10-P2P-bittorrent_system.md

 #### Upload a file as a content provider
 ![Uploading a file](/images/partitionfile.png "Partition File")

+1. When creating the torrent file from the original file, the original file is cut into smaller pieces, usually 512 KB or 256Kb in size.

+2. The SHA-1 hash codes of the pieces are included in the torrent file.
+The downloaded data are verified by computing the SHA-1 hash code and comparing it to the SHA-1 code of the corresponding piece in the torrent file.
+This way the data is checked for errors and it guarantees to the users that they are downloading the real thing.

 #### Downloading a file
     Search and find the Peer nodes